A spliced preferential attachment model for degree distributions in networks: Applications

+The parameter inferences that follow were obtained using the same priors and MCMC sampling method as detailed in Section~\ref{sec-sim}.

-Figure~\ref{fig-real1} displays the posterior estimates of the survival function for various data sets, obtained from fitting the GPA model and the Zipf-IGP mixture model from \citet{Lee24}.
-In most cases, the GPA model does not necessarily provide an improvement in fit when compared to the Zipf-IGP model but where the GPA model fits well we gain additional information about the preference function assuming that the network evolved according the the GPA scheme.
+Figure~\ref{fig-real1} displays the posterior estimates of the survival function for various data sets, obtained from fitting the proposed GPA model and the Zipf-IGP mixture model from \citet{Lee24}.
+In most cases, the proposed GPA model gives a similar fit to the Zipf-IGP model but where the proposed GPA model fits well we gain additional information about the preference function, assuming that the network evolved according the the proposed GPA scheme.

-Figure~\ref{fig-shapes} shows the posterior of the shape parameter \(\xi\) obtained from the Zipf-IGP model alongside the posterior of the equivalent shape parameter \(\beta/\lambda^*\) obtained from fitting the GPA model.
-Generally, the GPA model performs similarly to the Zipf-IGP when estimating the tail behaviour of the degree distribution.
-In the cases of substantial discrepancies, it is either because the GPA model fits the tail better than the Zipf-IGP model does, or because of the threshold being estimated as too low forcing almost all of the data to be modelled by the linear part of the GPA.
-This again shows the effects that small degrees have on this model, which is somewhat expected as the theory used for this model is for trees and none of these real networks (nor many real networks) are.
+Figure~\ref{fig-shapes} shows the posterior of the shape parameter \(\xi\) obtained from the Zipf-IGP model alongside the posterior of the equivalent shape parameter \(\beta/\lambda^*\) obtained from fitting the proposed GPA model.
+Generally, the proposed GPA model performs similarly to the Zipf-IGP when estimating the tail behaviour of the degree distribution.
+In the cases of substantial discrepancies, it is either because the proposed GPA model fits the tail better than the Zipf-IGP model does, or because of the threshold being too low, forcing almost all of the data to be modelled by the linear part of the GPA.
+This again shows the effects that small degrees have on this model.